 * ex: if interest rate = 2.5%, then swapRate() => 250 `basis points`

-* @notice Returns the fixed interest rate
+* @notice Returns the fixed interest rate.
+All rates MUST be multiplied by 10^(ratesDecimals)

 * floatingRate = benchmark + spread